Your safety is important to us.

 - You will receive a text message once your surgical appointment is scheduled at our facility.

 - You will receive a text message or a phone call with an arrival time 1-3 business days prior to your scheduled surgery.

 Family members and rides:

-- Contact information for your ride must be given at the time of your pre-operative call so that we can make notation of it prior to when you come in.
+- Contact information for your ride must be given at the time of your pre-operative call so that we can make notation of it prior to when patients come in.

 It is important that our surgery center has contact information for your ride so we can keep them updated on patients’ progress and establish communication for your surgeon to speak to your family member/ride.